Our Board

 Catherine Grenier

 Catherine Grenier is a life-long resident of Sudbury.
-She is presently executive assistant at the Conseil scolaire public du Grand Nord de l’Ontario, a French public school board covering most of Northern Ontario.
-She holds an honours degree in Forensic Science and has studied Nursing at Laurentian University.
-She has half a decade of experience working in the healthcare field with non-profit and private organizations.
+She is presently executive assistant at the Conseil scolaire du Grand Nord, a French public school board covering most of Northern Ontario.
+She holds an honours degree in Forensic Science, has studied in Nursing and has a Masters in Interdisciplinary Health from Laurentian University.
+She has a decade of experience working in the healthcare field with non-profit and private organizations.
 Her specialties are health, education, and the law.

 Amanda Minutti